 2. Weaknesses: If your business has strengths, then there’s no doubt that it’s going to have its weaknesses as well.
 A weakness can be defined as anything that could potentially prevent your business from doing what it’s supposed to or from reaching its goals.
 For example, let’s say that you’re running a retail store but most of your employees in the customer service department find it hard to communicate with customers.
 This is a glaring weakness that must be fixed as soon as possible to prevent issues from popping up.

-3. Opportunities: It’s possible that there are areas of opportunities that your competitors have yet to find or tap into that you can take advantage of.
-But you’ll also need to know if they’re what your business needs or if you have the time and resources to actually make use of these opportunities.
+3. Opportunities: There may be areas of opportunities that your competitors have yet to find or tap into that you can take advantage of.
+But you’ll also need to know if they’re what your business needs or if you have the time and resources to make use of these opportunities.
 Study them first before deciding on what your business should do.

-4. Threats: A threat is something that could prevent it from ever reaching its goal or even potentially run in into the ground.
+4. Threats: A threat is something that could prevent it from ever reaching its goal or even potentially running into the ground.
 Take note that there are both internal and external threats and you’ll want to learn about all of them.
 One of your biggest threats would undoubtedly be one of the biggest threats you have to worry about.
-For instance, if you were to get into the photography business, then you will have so many other competitors to the point where you’ll have to figure out what you can offer that they don’t.
+For instance, if you were to get into the photography business card, then you will have so many other competitors to the point where you’ll have to figure out what you can offer that they don’t.

 Manager SWOT Analysis Sample

 Internal Audit SWOT Analysis

 Nonprofit Project Management SWOT Analysis